Make Your

 KEPLER CASCADES TRAIL

 The trail follows the Mallard Lake/Lone Star Geyser Trail across the Firehole River bridge.
 At the trail junction, the trail goes to the right.
 In approximately 25 yards (23 m), the trail goes left and uphill through a narrow gap in the trees.
-Once you see the main snow vehicle road, you can ski facing traffic on the road.
+Once you see the main snow vehicle road, you have the option of skiing facing traffic on the road.
 The road has more gradual uphill sections, while the trail has steep hills.
 The trail ends at the main snow vehicle road.
 To view the cascades, cross the road to the large pullout.
 Go past Kepler Cascades pullout to find the beginning of the Lone Star Trail.

 SPRING CREEK TRAIL